 Take on a trek with TrekFest

 Put your walking boots to the test and trek for Women’s Aid!
 With 25km or 50km options, the Brecon Beacons or Peak District, either as a team or solo, you ‘re sure to find a challenge to suit you and will bring in lots of sponsorship donations, which will go towards helping our work supporting women and children affected by domestic abuse.
-For more information please contact Lily or feel free to look through the TrekFest Brochure.
+For more information please contact Gemma in the Women’s Aid events team.